7 Different Types Of Pimples and the Best Ways to Treat Them

 Nodules are a more severe form of acne that can look like papules but are deeper in your skin where they’re hard to treat and almost impossible to pop.

-They look like skin-coloured bumps, and never have that white or yellow part like whiteheads and pustules.
+They look like skin-colored bumps and never have that white or yellow part like whiteheads and pustules.
 They usually feel firm and are painful to the touch.

 Nodular acne is tough to treat so it’s better to prevent them before they start and the best way to do that is by staying consistent with your skincare routine.